ACADEMIC POLICES AND PROCEDURES

 Each semester there may be students who, though they have petitioned, do not graduate.
 Reasons may include: course failure, inability to submit a transcript from another college in a timely manner, inability to complete credit for life experience, failure to fulfill financial obligations to the College, or an “I” incomplete grade.
 Students, except those with failing grades, will be given six weeks from the end of the semester in which they have petitioned to rectify the situation in order to receive a degree for that semester.
 Problems not rectified will necessitate re-petitioning with the result of the degree being conferred in a later semester.
 There is no charge to re-petition.

 Following completion of all coursework in a given discipline, a student will have one year to petition.
 After the one year period, a student wishing to petition must receive the approval of the Petition Review Committee (PRC).
 The PRC will be called by the Registrar who will serve as chair.
-The Committee shall consist of the Dean of Liberal Arts, Education, Professional and Public Services and one faculty member representing the academic major program as designated by the Dean of the appropriate major technology.
+The Committee shall consist of the Dean of Liberal Arts and one faculty member representing the academic major program as designated by the Dean of the appropriate major technology.
 The PRC shall have the obligation to determine if all academic requirements have been fulfilled within a program and shall have the right to specify any additional coursework which might be necessary to fulfill program requirements to ensure that conferred degrees will reflect the current course program within each technology.

 Independent Study is a learning method whereby mature, self-directed students can acquire competencies as specified in a course outline and syllabus.
 Under the direction of a faculty member who serves as a resource person, a student pursues a plan of study to acquire the prescribed competencies.
 In addition to regular tuition and fees, a nonrefundable per credit hour surcharge fee is charged for courses taken by independent study.
 A student who wishes to take a course via the independent study method should contact the appropriate division dean.
 A number of restrictions apply.